wholesomevalue/valueblog/content/posts/naked.md

 Alright so, I know its speculation, but the system does actually allow this to happen...

-## Guerrilla Warfare
+## Someone is Still Exposed

-NOT INVESTMENT ADVICE - see [disclaimer](#disclaimer)
+NOT INVESTMENT ADVICE - see [disclaimer](#disclaimer); and I urge you not be part of any of these...

 {{< rawhtml >}}

 <div class="explainer">
 <p>
-Just want to make it clear there are <i>3 plays</i> here, but they all center on the one point alot of people miss:
+Just want to make it clear there are <i>3 possible plays</i> here, but they all center on the one point alot of people miss:
 <h1 style="margin-top: 0">TL;DR - Someone is Still Exposed</h1>
 </p>
 <p>Because 150% of GME's float was shorted, meaning at least 50% of that is fake - How do you deliver something that doesn't exist?</p>